 There must be at least one staff person on duty at all times trained in emergency first aid and CPR.
+The Red Cross recommends one (1) CPR-trained staff person per evey fifty (50) workers for low-risk sites and one (1) CPR-trained staff person for every twenty-five (25) workers for high-risk sites.
 The County will arrange for first aid and CPR training for center staff.
 This standard will not be in effect until such arrangements have been made.